RawF4sh/ToDoList/README.md

 ## What Is It?

 ToDoList is a fully python-based schedule assistant that keeps track of your to-dos (known as tasks).
-Our main goal was to create something to help those that struggle with productivity or procrastination, by making an **easy-to-use** tracker that can keep track, show, and visualize your to-dos.~~strikethrough text~~
+Our main goal was to create something to help those that struggle with productivity or procrastination, by making an **easy-to-use** tracker that can keep track, show, and visualize your to-dos.

 # Functions Available